Circumcision surgical procedure: Circumcision "in situ" devices

-All "in situ" devices are based upon steel circumcision rings originally patented by Cecil Ross in 1939.
+All "in situ" devices are based upon steel circumcision rings patented by Cecil Ross in 1939.
 Plastibell represents the first commercialization of the Ross device and is the progenitor of all subsequent "in situ" devices.
 Such devices consist of a plastic ring which is inserted beneath the foreskin at the level of the corona and has a ligature, or ligature device, which acts as a tourniquet.
 This necroses the remaining part of the foreskin and the device either detaches spontaneously after 4 to 7 days, or is removed surgically at one week.
-Initial implementation of "in situ" devices for HIV prevention has failed to demonstrate potential advantages with regard to efficiency or cost, compared to conventional surgical circumcision.
+Implementation of "in situ" devices for HIV prevention has failed to demonstrate potential advantages with regard to efficiency or cost, compared to conventional surgical circumcision.

 Plastibell

-Plastibell is a single-use disposable plastic device mainly used to circumcise infants which may be used for boys up to 12 years of age.

 The Plastibell plastic ring is placed under the foreskin and secured with a circumferential ligature, which prevents bleeding when the distal foreskin is excised.
 The entire procedure takes five to ten minutes.
 The ring falls off after 4 to 7 days, leaving a circumferential wound that heals by secondary intention in one to two weeks.